 MUST I RAISE A CERTAIN AMOUNT OF MONEY BEFORE I SUBMIT FOR FUNDS WITH LPB?

 No, it isn’t necessary to have raised a certain level of funding to submit.
-However, if the project is selected for funding, it must be ready to be completed with the funds awarded from LPB within 12 to 15 months after receiving funds.
+However, if the project is selected for funding, it must be ready to be completed and delivered with the funds awarded from LPB within 12 to 15 months after receiving funds.

 AM I REQUIRED TO HAVE A FISCAL SPONSOR?